VoidedClouds/van-reactive-element/README.md

    }
    ```

-Use direct state binding when possible for cleaner code.
+Use direct derive/state binding when possible for cleaner code.
 Use function-based rendering when you need to access `.val` or use computed properties that aren't van.derive states.

 #### Example: When to Use Each Pattern